Benjamin Netanyahu's life in pictures

 Benjamin Netanyahu, the longest-serving Israeli prime minister in history, might soon find himself out of power.

-His former lieutenant, Naftali Bennett, announced Sunday that he would work with opposition leader Yair Lapid to form a new government.
-If this coalition is sworn in, it would bring an end to Netanyahu's 12 years as prime minister.
+A coalition of Israeli political parties announced Wednesday night that they had agreed to a deal to form a new government.
+The coalition agreement must now pass a vote of confidence in the Knesset, Israel's parliament, before a new government and prime minister is sworn in.

+If a new government is sworn in, it would bring an end to Netanyahu's 12 years as prime minister.
 Netanyahu has been prime minister since 2009, but this is his second time leading Israel's government.
-In 1996, he became Israel's youngest-ever prime minister and served until 1999.
+In 1996, he became Israel's youngest-ever prime minister, and he served until 1999.

 Since 2005, Netanyahu had led Israel's right-wing Likud party.